| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 All non-fossil fuel generation types except solar need to shift energy from the daily off-peak period to the daily on-peak period, where the energy has greater value.

-Energy storage adjacent to wind generator sites serves four important functions:
+Energy storage at wind generator sites serves several important functions:

 1. Shifting excess energy from times of energy surplus to times of energy deficiency;